 - The student submits the first complete version to the supervisor around 1 June. - The supervisor has a maximum of 10 working days to read the thesis and to provide comments. - The student receives feedback on the thesis around 10 June.
-The student then has around two weeks to revise the thesis.
-In this phase the fourth meeting of the thesis colloquium usually coincides with a poster presentation of the results of the thesis research. - The student submits the amended final version at the end of June (at the end of period 6). - The student arranges for the amended final version to be uploaded to Canvas for the plagiarism check.
+The student then has around two weeks to revise the thesis. - The student submits the amended final version around 1 July. - The student arranges for the amended final version to be uploaded to Canvas for the plagiarism check.
 The supervising staff member ensures that this plagiarism check is carried out and that nothing impedes a positive plagiarism declaration, which (as set out in the thesis regulation) must be appended to the thesis.
 A negative result in the plagiarism check triggers the procedure described in the faculty thesis regulations. - If the thesis supervisor considers the final work to be satisfactory, this version is sent to the second reader.
-Even if the supervisor(s) consider(s) that the revised version is still not satisfactory, the text goes to the second reader, who has a maximum of 10 days to issue a judgement. - Around 10 July, the supervisor(s) and the second reader must determine a grade and two assessment forms must be completed.
-The supervisor must explain the completion of the forms as fully as possible; the second reader only has to tick the sections.

-- If the assessors decide to fail the thesis, this result must be recorded.
-The student will then have to write a new thesis on another topic under the supervision of other supervisors. - The supervisor then submits the approved final thesis, the grade and the two assessment forms, as well as the thesis contract and the plan of work, to the grade administration in accordance with the instructions issued by the Education Office.
+Even if the supervisor(s) consider(s) that the revised version is still unsatisfactory, the text goes to the second reader, who has a maximum of 10 days to assess it. - Around 10 July the supervisor(s) and the second reader must determine a grade and two assessment forms must be completed.
+The supervisor must explain the completion of the forms as fully as possible; the second reader only has to tick the sections. - If the assessors decide to fail the thesis, this result must be recorded.
+The student will then have to write a new thesis on another topic under the supervision of other lecturers. - The supervisor then submits the approved final thesis, the grade and the two assessment forms, as well as the thesis contract and the plan of work, to the grade administration in accordance with the instructions issued by the Education Office.
 The final mark is not recorded until these documents have been received in good order.